 For now, I will make mine open.

-- Apricot Preserves are a traditional filling and so delicious!
+- Apricot Preserves are a traditional fruit filling and so delicious!
 I’ve got other ideas for you below, as well.

 - Making them open also means they are fuss-free and fool proof!